mailtoharshit/sldsx/tutorial/tutorial.md

 <image src="https://raw.githubusercontent.com/ForceDotComLabs/sdsx/master/slds-app-small.png?token=AAmOoUKiDyKUoD3GGVHOFaCoqGVEKXu8ks5Vv6HUwA%3D%3D"/>

-#Step 3 - Check Out SDSX Documentation In AuraDocs
+#Step 3 - Check Out SDSX Documentation
 Lightning auto-generates documentation based on the source code.
 Since you installed the SDSX components package, you'll be able to browse the docs along with all other components!
 1. Open `{yourOrg}/auradocs/reference.app`
 2. Click on `Components > SDSX` to see all the components in `SDSX` namespace.